silverorange/so-retreat-charts/README.md

 Data is collected manually from the console for RAP apps in both Hippo Education and EM:RAP organizations.

+We stopped releasing the Hippo apps as of March 2022 with the inclusion of Peds RAP.

 ### Platform and Language Use

 This data is assembled manually by looking at active sites and apps and